 Don’t forget to research the company, either.
 In the modern job market, being the right cultural fit for an organisation is nearly as important as the skills and expertise that you bring to the role, so make sure that your goals and motivations align with your prospective employer’s.

 Where Should I Work?

-Typically, SEO specialists are found at digital media agencies, consultancies, and digital marketing firms, but many companies are, now, looking to move their digital operations in-house through dedicated marketing teams.
+Typically, SEO specialists are found at digital marketing agencies, consultancies, and digital media firms, but many companies are, now, looking to move their digital operations in-house through dedicated marketing teams.
 Therefore, it’s possible to find work as an SEO specialist in nearly any industry, especially for businesses who are looking to increase their online revenue.

 There is a huge potential market for traditional and offline businesses who need to be pulled into the 21st century, too, so if you have an entrepreneurial streak, you could set up your own SEO agency, or start freelancing your services.